AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-queries-reports.md

 zendesk_id: 360016506772
 ---

 Ever wondered how SQL queries are translated into the [calculated columns](../data-warehouse-mgr/creating-calculated-columns.md), [metrics](../../data-user/reports/ess-manage-data-metrics.md), and [reports](../../tutorials/using-visual-report-builder.md) you use in MBI?
-If you're a heavy SQL user, understanding how SQL is translated in MBI will enable you to work smarter in the [Data Warehouse Manager](../data-warehouse-mgr/tour-dwm.md) and get the most out of the MBI platform.
+If you are a heavy SQL user, understanding how SQL is translated in MBI will enable you to work smarter in the [Data Warehouse Manager](../data-warehouse-mgr/tour-dwm.md) and get the most out of the MBI platform.

 At the end of this article, we have included a **translation matrix** for SQL query clauses and MBI elements.